McKmillions/web-dm7-dallas_html-css_fundamentals/README.md

 	</div>
 </div>
 ```
-But this way has a bunch of div's and can be harder to read
+But this way has a bunch of div's and can be harder to read.

 You can increase the readability of the html by using section tags.
 ```html